top of page

 History of the Skelligs

-It was first inhabited by Christians monks around the eighth century where they sought out remoteness for a more simple lifestyle.
+It was first inhabited by Christians monks around the eighth century where they sought out remoteness and solitude for a more simple lifestyle; a place for quiet meditation and peace.
 Against all odds and unforgiving weather, they created a monastery among the top of this scenic and steep island.
 The monks created iconic beehive shaped huts that could protect them from the elements.
 They lived out their days praying and fishing, enjoying the tranquility and calmness that only life on a remote island could provide.

 Choosing a Tour